 - 14 oz coconut milk (use full-fat milk)

-- 1 tbsp garam masala (use more or less based on your preference for spice and heat)
+- 1 tablespoon garam masala (use more or less based on your preference for spice and heat)

 - Salt to taste